isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/Bukit Larangan and Early Singapore.md

 ### **Forbidden Hill**

 The island of pre-colonial Singapore was referred to as "Danmaxi" or "Temasek" (meaning "place surrounded by the sea") in Chinese historical text.
 It was also known as "Singapura" (meaning "Lion City") after [Sang Nila Utama](https://eresources.nlb.gov.sg/infopedia/articles/SIP_93_2005-01-26.html) established a settlement there around 1299.
-Under his leadership and his descendants, namely Seri Wikrama Wira, Seri Rana Wikrama, Seri Maharaja and Iskandar Shah, this early settlement thrived as a sea-port.
-But it came to an end after it was invaded by the Majapahit Empire in 1398.
+Under his leadership and his descendants, namely Seri Wikrama Wira, Seri Rana Wikrama, Seri Maharaja and Iskandar Shah, Singapura thrived as a sea-port with a palace perched on Fort Canning Hill, which was then known as "Bukit Larangan" or the "Forbidden Hill".
+But this kingdom of Singapura came to an end after it was invaded by the Majapahit Empire in 1398.

 _____